dressedfez/dressedfez.github.io/_posts/2020-05-24-home-schooling-in-times-of-corona.md

 \end{pmatrix}
 $$

+Using this inverse matrix we can now easily generate new examples of triangle problems of this kinds because the underlying set of equations only changes with respect to the right hand side of the above matrix equation, i.e. the sum values in the triangle.

-### Take away
+### Takeaways

 Here are for me a few takeaways:

 - A simple first grade math problem -- or any type of problem -- can easily get very fast arbitrarily complicated.
--
+This can reach the point of on-going research.
+- Already first grade students can be introduced to the concepts of equations and even sets of linear equations.
+I personally think that one could easily speed up most of the curriculum and adopt it to the need and speed of each and every student.
+This unfortunately can not be accomplished by a teacher who has to look after more than twenty students.